16 big-batch recipes to make ahead and freeze

 Making meals ahead of time and freezing them for later will ensure you’ve got non-perishable meals on hand should you encounter a busy week at work or find your fridge running - gasp! - a little low on fresh foods.

 The best part?
-You can give just about any dish the freezer treatment just as long as you take the right food safety precautions, according to the United States Department of Agriculture (USDA).
+You can give just about any dish the freezer treatment just as long as you take the right food safety precautions, according to the Food Standards Agency.
 Some general rules of thumb include: